intro-to-data-science-24-workshop/12-tidymodels-tetteroo-hagemann-berdiyeva/README.md

 ## License

-The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
+Our code and practice materials are made available under the [MIT license](http://opensource.org/licenses/mit-license.php).

 ## Statement of contributions

-**Franka Tetteroo** prepared a brief overview of the whole tidymodels package and introduced the `rsample` package along with different dataset sampling techniques.
+**Franka Tetteroo** prepared a brief overview of the whole `tidymodels` package and introduced the `rsample` package along with different sampling techniques.

 **Linus Hagemann** prepared the `recipes` and `parsnip` packages' introduction.
-He also edited the recording and provided a strong support with Github repository maintenance.
+He also edited the recording and provided strong support with git-repository maintenance.

 **Sofiya Berdiyeva** prepared the description of the `yardstick` package.

-All of the authors have also prepared the labs materials, including code example and exercises, respective to their sub-theme from the presentation.
+All of the authors have also prepared the lab materials, including code example and exercises, respective to their sub-theme from the presentation.